adambard/learnxinyminutes-docs/objective-c.html.markdown

 // Call instance methods:
 MyClass *myClass = [[MyClass alloc] init]; // Create MyClass object instance.
 NSString *stringFromInstanceMethod = [myClass instanceMethodWithParameter:@"Hello"];

+// Selectors.
+// Way to dynamically represent methods.
+Used to call methods of a class, pass methods
+// through functions to tell other classes they should call it, and to save methods
+// as a variable.
+// SEL is the data type. @selector() returns a selector from method name provided.
+// methodAParameterAsString:andAParameterAsNumber: is method name for method in MyClass SEL selectorVar = @selector(methodAParameterAsString:andAParameterAsNumber:);
+if ([myClass respondsToSelector:selectorVar]) { // Checks if class contains method.
+    // Must put all method arguments into one object to send to performSelector function.
+    NSArray *arguments = [NSArray arrayWithObjects:@"Hello", @4, nil];
+    [myClass performSelector:selectorVar withObject:arguments]; // Calls the method.
+} else {
+    // NSStringFromSelector() returns a NSString of the method name of a given selector.
+    NSLog(@"MyClass does not have method: %@", NSStringFromSelector(selectedVar));
+}

 // Implement the methods in an implementation (MyClass.m) file:
 @implementation MyClass {